jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ## Summary

 In this article we've covered only a small amount of the [HTML elements available](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
-In each case reviewed how using the native HTML element can reduce complexity when building a component and the need for having to manually handle a range of possible interactions people using different input methods need to use, which requires JavaScript.
+In each case reviewed how using a native HTML element can reduce complexity when building a component and the need for having to manually handle a range of possible interactions people using different input methods need to use, which requires JavaScript.

 When reviewing a design, consider if you might be able to use a navitve HTML element to acheive the functionality, or consider having a conversation with design to see if something could change to allow you to do so.
 Communications such as accessibility annotation sessions can be useful for this.